红烧肉 Braised Pork Belly

 • Add brown sugar, dark and regular soy sauce, and salt, stir until meat takes on dark brown color (上色)

-• Put everything into pressure cooker, add jujube date and ginger slices, bamboo shoots, and enough tea to cover meat
+• Put everything into pressure cooker, add jujube dates, whole garlic cloves, and ginger slices, bamboo shoots, and enough tea to cover meat

 • Cook after pressure is set for 20 minutes on high